marcocavanna/FireDataModeler/README.md

 ```

 The function could also return a Promise, fulfilled with the result to store into the field: in this case, __Modeler__ will wait until function are resolved before uploading data to Database.

+##### Version 1.2.9
+At Version 1.2.9, filters params was converted in String.
+From 2.0 they are passed as variable.

 ## Modeler